cloudera/llama/README.txt

 === Python

 You need to have version 2.5.x of Python installed.
+Python 2.4 or 2.6 will not work.

+[NOTE]
+You'll see that in many places `/usr/bin/python2.5` is hard-coded in script shabangs.
+The reason for this is that the CentOS 5 python 2.4 package installs `/usr/bin/python` instead of using a symlink.

 === Crepo and Stitch

-At this point, you've clone the +cdh+ git repository or otherwise you couldn't read this document.
-You will also need to clone the +stitch+ and +crepo+ git repositories. +stitch+ is a higher-order target definition and build system.
-+crepo+ is a git repo management tool.
-If you are interested in learning more about them, take a look a their top-level READMEs on github.
+*Crepo* is a git repository management tool.  *Stitch* is a higher-order target definition and build system.
+You'll need to have both tools installed to build CDH.
+If you are interested in learning more about them, take a look a their top-level 'README' files on github.

+To clone both tool's git repositories...
 ----
 $ git clone git://github.com/cloudera/stitch.git
 $ git clone git://github.com/cloudera/crepo.git
 ----

-+crepo+ is run directly out of its git repository and only requires that you have the +simplejson+ python module installed.
+'crepo' is run directly out of its git repository and only requires that you have the 'simplejson' python module installed.

-+stitch+ requires installation which is documented in the top-level +INSTALL+ file in the +stitch+ git repository (basically a +python setup.py install+).
+'stitch' requires installation which is documented in the top-level 'INSTALL' file in the 'stitch' git repository (mostly a `python setup.py install`).

 === 64-bit machine/VM